Paris – America Shared History

 The Statue of Liberty in New York City was a gift to America from France to commemorate the centenary of the American Independence of 1776.
 It was designed by the French sculptor Auguste Bartholdi.

 There are many other replicas cast from Bartholdi’s original model.
-Click here for the full list of Statue of Liberty in Paris.
+Click here for the complete list of the Statue of Liberty in Paris.

 American Church in Paris